upperlinecode/CS-and-the-City-Curriculum/react/react-apis.md

 So the anonymous function will wait for `https://someAPIcall` to return a result.
 If it does return a result, then it will store that as the `response` variable and then do something with it.
 If the request throws an error, then the function will do what's the in the `catch` code block, in this case showing an `alert()` with the error.

-> Note: you may also come across a different pattern that uses `.fetch()`, `.then()`, and `.catch()` to handle API data.
-It is similar to `async await` in that `.fetch()` is used to make a request, `.then()` indicates what to do once a response is received (and any steps thereafter), and `.catch()` indicates how to handle errors.
-It doesn't, however, operate asynchronously so it will block the page loading until the promise resolves.
+- More on [Using `async await` in React](https://www.valentinog.com/blog/await-react/), including troubleshooting

-### Using `async` & `await` in React
+### Using `fetch()` in React

-Now that we know what an API is and how it works, and how to make `async` API requests, we can see how to make an API call in React.
+Now that we know what an API is and how it works, and how to make `fetch()` API requests, we can see how to make an API call in React.

-API calls are typically done in the `componentDidMount` method of a component, and we can identify `componentDidMount` as an `async` function in order to use `async await` and `try ... catch` as part of the method:
+API calls are typically done in the `componentDidMount` method of a component because the timing of the API request should be so the response of the request can be displayed in the component on the page:

 ```javascript
 import React from 'react';